-Curriculum: Three courses total, offered through the Department of Ecosystems Science and Sustainability and CSU Online, and geared towards professionals across disciplines.
+Curriculum: Three courses total, offered through the Department of Ecosystem Science & Sustainability and CSU Online, geared towards professionals across disciplines.
 Courses can be taken in any order.

 Effective Fall 2019